Click the tabs below to view answers to commonly asked questions.

 -

 Pool building permits are received and reviewed by the Bremer County Building and Zoning Department.
-For additional questions about pools and pool permits, feel free to contact them at 319-352-0332.
+Visit their website here.

 -